cavediverchris/Final-Fantasy-7-Walkthrough/docs/walkthrough/chapter-03-sector-7-slums.md

 Buy three Iron Bangles from the man behind the counter.
 Equip them and sell the Bronze Bangles for a bit of extra cash.

-Go up to the second floor to the Beginner's Hall.

- and talk to everyone.
+Go up to the second floor to the Beginner's Hall and talk to everyone.
 The dog explains how to use the buttons.
 Grab the blue circle by the boy on the right's feet.
 It's an All Materia.
 He then gives you an Ether.